apajo/docker_cicd/README.md

 It tests/builds your project and stores the docker images in a staging server.
 After that, from a host environment you can run the images.

+The package requires a single `Makefile.cicd` file in the root of your project to do it's job.

 ## Prerequisites

 - [GIT 2.34.1](https://git-scm.com/)